 NARA creates regulations or "rules" that state how we fulfill our agency's mission, meet statutory requirements, and conduct business with other agencies and the general public.
 We publish our regulations in the Code of Federal Regulations (CFR) under 36 CFR Chapter XII and 32 CFR Chapter XX, and they are organized into subchapters based on topics like agency functions, oversight responsibilities, or how people access the records we hold.
 A complete list of our current regulations is on this page.

 Records Schedule Notices

 Record schedules authorize the preservation of records of continuing value in the National Archives of the United States and the destruction, after a specified period, of records lacking administrative, legal, research, or other value.
 Agencies must follow a records schedule's mandatory instructions on what to do with the records once they are no longer needed for current Government business and the Archivist of the United States approves the schedule.

 NARA publishes notices in the Federal Register to allow public comment on proposed records schedules before the Archivist gives his approval.

 Notices on proposed information collections (e.g., forms and surveys completed by non-Federal entities and individuals) describe the collection, how we will use the information, and our estimate of the reporting burden to respondents.

 Other Requests for Public Comment:

-There are no other requests currently awaiting comments.
+There are currently no other open requests for public comment.